Home>Fixed Deposit>Fixed Deposit vs SIP

 What is a Systematic Investment Plan (SIP)?

-A Systematic Investment Plan (SIP) is a facility offered for disciplined investment in Mutual Funds.
-SIP facility allows an investor to invest a fixed amount of money at predefined intervals in the selected mutual fund scheme.
-Here are the key features you need to know about SIPs:
+A mutual fund is an investment instrument comprising a portfolio of assets like stocks, bonds, gold, and other market-linked securities.
+A SIP is a facility offered for disciplined investment in mutual funds.
+It allows an investor to invest a fixed amount of money at predefined intervals in the selected mutual fund scheme.

 FD vs SIP – The Differences at a Glance